fcarcamo13/UWP101/OFSW.md

 Before proceeding with MongoDB installation and setup, consider these precautions:

-⚠ **Backup Your Data:** Before making changes to an existing database, create backups using `mongodump`.
+⚠️ **Backup Your Data:** Before making changes to an existing database, create backups using `mongodump`.

-⚠ **Secure Your Database:** MongoDB does not enable authentication by default.
+⚠️ **Secure Your Database:** MongoDB does not enable authentication by default.
 Ensure you configure access control.

-⚠ **Check Firewall Rules:** If hosting MongoDB remotely, restrict access to only trusted IPs.

-⚠ **Avoid Running as Root:** Running MongoDB as a root user can pose security risks.
+⚠️ **Avoid Running as Root:** Running MongoDB as a root user can pose security risks.
 Use a dedicated user account.

 ---